Misfit-138/Sauengard/README.md

 ```
 ## License

-This source code is licensed under the ORC License found in the LICENSE file in the root directory of this source tree.
+This source code is licensed under the Open RPG Creative License (ORC) found in the LICENSE file in the root directory of this source tree.

 Copyright © 2022, 2023 Jules Pitsker